-All the functions in the join()
+All the functions in the join() family, other than jump(), support mapped classes as an output

-format, as an alternative to std::tuple
+format, as an alternative to std::tuples.

 Just like the collector classes

-for select()
+for select(),

 they don't affect the generated SQL, but they might afford some extra